Mike Lynn

-Michael Lynn, III (May 18, 1936 – July 21, 2012) was an American football general manager and executive.
+Michael Lynn III (May 18, 1936 – July 21, 2012) was an American football general manager and executive.
 He served as the general manager of the National Football League's Minnesota Vikings from 1975 to 1990.

+Early life

+Lynn's father died of a brain tumor when Lynn was 12 years old and he delivered papers, ushered in a movie theatre, and worked in a box factory to help support his family.
+Raised in Rockaway, New Jersey, he graduated from Morris Hills High School in 1955.
+He attended Pace University, but dropped out after less than a year.

+At the age of 17, Lynn was the manager of a drive-in movie theater owned by Walter Reade, becoming the youngest person in the chain's history to serve as manager of a theater.
+After a stint in the United States Army, Lynn was again worked for Reade as assistant to the general manager of his movie distribution company.
+After Reade's death, Lynn managed movie theaters in Delaware and Memphis, Tennessee.
+He then worked as an executive with Corondolet, a Memphis-based chain of department stores.

 Memphis

-Prior to a career in sports, Lynn managed movie theaters in Memphis, Tennessee.
-From 1966 to 1974 he was President of Mid South Sports, Inc., a group that sought to acquire a National Football League franchise for Memphis.
+From 1966 to 1974, Lynn was President of Mid South Sports, Inc., a group that sought to acquire a National Football League franchise for Memphis.
 Lynn also served as President of the Memphis Pros of the American Basketball Association in 1972.